close

 fruit produced per year

-Forests where you can grow your own Fig, adopting or giving it away.
+Forests where you can grow your own Fig tree, adopting it or giving it as a gift.

 Italia